- The goal: delivering analytics

-Here’s how it works: you stand up an instance of Metabase, add your logo and brand colors, and hook up your databases.
-You then sandbox the data so that customers only see what they are authorized to see, and authenticate users with single sign-on (SSO) so that both your app and your Metabase instance can coordinate users’ permissions.
+Here’s what to expect from the process: you stand up an instance of Metabase, add your logo and brand colors, and hook up your databases.
+You then sandbox the data so that customers only see what they are authorized to see, and authenticate users with SSO so that both your app and your Metabase instance can coordinate users’ permissions.

 With your branded Metabase sidecar set up, all you need to do is put links to your Metabase instance in your app, and your customers will have beautiful, on-brand dashboards and charts that they can explore themselves with Metabase’s easy-to-use query builders and drill-throughs.
 You can also set up custom destinations, to send people to other dashboards, questions, or even custom URLs.
 Your customers get great UX out of the box, and can do their own analysis on top of whatever stock dashboards you’ve set up for them — no embedding required.

 The advantages of the sidecar approach are speed of setup and deployment, and also (and perhaps more importantly) that you don’t have to anticipate the kinds of questions your customers will ask of their data.
-With Metabase, you’ll have delivered powerful analytics primitives via Metabase’s Notebook Editor, which your customers can use to define and save their own questions.
+Metabase comes with a graphical query builder tool to help people find, filter, and aggregate data on their own.
 You can still create stock dashboards to provide a starting point, or an editorial take on the data, but the point is you don’t have to.

 Additionally, choosing to stand up a Metabase app as a sidecar to your app derisks the project.
 A Metabase instance is a prerequisite for options 2 and 3 anyway, and if, during the process of setting up your Metabase application, you find that it doesn’t fit your needs, you won’t have wasted any time figuring out how to incorporate Metabase into your app.